 The clinical psychology program provides the first-hand clinical experience and opportunities to develop clinical competence that are integral to clinical research.
 It closely integrates practicum experience in the Seashore Clinic with course work and supervised research experience.
 Advanced students have opportunities to gain additional clinical experience through placement in the Benton Neuropsychology Clinic, Women’s Wellness and Counseling Service, adult and child psychiatry clinics, the Iowa City VA Health Care System, and other venues.
 After five to six years of on-campus work, including completion of all course work and most of the dissertation, students serve a one-year internship at an approved site.

-The cognition and perception training area is guided by the philosophy that understanding a specific cognitive process requires an understanding of how it interacts with other cognitive processes.
-The area pursues empirical rigor and theoretical development, so its research is theory driven and data tested.
+The cognition training area is guided by the philosophy that understanding cognitive processes requires an understanding of how they develop and interact with other cognitive processes.
+In this pursuit, the area strives for empirical and theoretical rigor.

-Research programs of the area's laboratories overlap with each other, and most content areas are studied by multiple laboratories and with multiple methodologies.
-Areas of strength include categorization, computational modeling, cognitive control, language and language learning, learning and memory, visual cognition, attention, and working memory.
+The area's laboratories have overlapping research domains, so most topics are studied by multiple laboratories with multiple methodologies.
+Areas of strength include categorization, computational modeling, cognitive control, cognitive development, language and language learning, learning and memory, visual cognition, attention, and working memory.